Coming soon: Open ports monitoring is currently in development and will be available shortly.

 Check frequency #

-These checks run every hour by default on each of your monitors.
+These checks run every 12 hours by default on each of your monitors.
+A full scan of all 65,535 ports is more intensive than a single-port check, so it runs less frequently.
 You can customize the frequency in your monitor's settings if you need more or less frequent checks.

 - Port 80 (HTTP) - Your web server